 When I find someone that loves it as much as I do, I love to pick their brain and talk to them.

 While I was putting together my pizza, I chatted with him about making it at home for my kids, and he asked me about how I did it and I told him and he was impressed with this little Kentucky girl who could cook like a pro!

 He told me my pizza looked fantastic (as did all the girls)!
 Everyone did a great job making pizza.
 But after that y'all he started showing me his cookbooks.

 That is when I was hooked forever.

 His eyes lit up as he said, “Do you want to see something awesome?”

 I said sure.
 So he took me over to his shelf and showed me all his cookbooks.
-He showed me the book that has the directions for making your own adobe brick oven in the back yard.
-He told me I needed to try and make one this coming spring for my outside cooking area.
+He showed me the book that has the directions for making your own adobe brick oven in the backyard.
+While talking, he told me I needed to try and make one this coming spring for my outside cooking area.

 He then proceeded to tell me about making homemade croissants every Saturday and invited me to come and cook with him that morning at 7am.
 Oh how I wish I would have had the time to go because I would have definitely went!

 He even showed me which recipe he used for making them — from the Julia Child cookbook that is on my Christmas list 🙂 Baking with Julia — oh I will own that book one day.

 To say that I had a great time here is an understatement.
 For me, this is the climax to any press trip — inviting me into a kitchen, letting me cook and learn all about the history and the culture of what I am making, and to make new lifelong friends.